jeanquark/vivre-la-chaux-de-fonds/readme.md

 ```

 To open database, launch MySQL Workbench
-To see the app, visit web-toucan.test in the browser
+To see the app, visit vivre-la-chaux-de-fonds.test in the browser

 ## Going live